ChrisKlug/AspNetCoreBeyondTheIntro/Readme.md

 `DOTNET_ADDITIONAL_DEPS` which contains the path to the folder containing the additional deps we want to load.

 These are already available in the `launchSettings.json`.
-You just need to comment it back in.
+You just need to comment them back in.

 After this has been done, you should be able to start the EnterpriseEmployeeManagementInc project and have the request diagnostics stuff added dynamically.
 You can check the functionality by browsing to https://localhost:44367/diagnostics.